mikicz/ucl-photonics-oss-talks/oss.md

 - Using a dependency manager
   - `poetry` / `pipenv` / `uv`
 - Usual features
-  - Define top-level dependencies
+  - define top-level dependencies
-  - Split dependencies into groups
+  - split dependencies into groups
-  - All (including transitive) dependencies and versions in a lock file
+  - all (including transitive) dependencies and versions in a lock file
 - They often do extra stuff
-  - Manage virtual envs
+  - manage virtual envs
-  - Make publishing easier
+  - make publishing easier
-  - Install Python
+  - install Python

 ---